seeu-inspace/easyg/README.md

 - [Process Hacker](https://processhacker.sourceforge.io/) It helps to dump the exe memory and see what sensitive data is there
 - [Echo Mirage](https://resources.infosecinstitute.com/topic/echo-mirage-walkthrough/) to monitor the network interactions of an application
 - [Wireshark](https://www.wireshark.org/)
+- [Sigcheck](https://docs.microsoft.com/en-us/sysinternals/downloads/sigcheck) check the signature of an executable

 **Android**
 - [adb](https://developer.android.com/studio/command-line/adb) it is used to debug an android device